wweiss/aws-serverless-etsy-shop-event-source/README.md

 2. A DynamoDB table is used to keep track of a checkpoint, which is a hash of the most recent results.

-3. The poller function calls the public Etsy API and fetches all active listing for for the specified **ShopId** (provided by the app user).
+3. The poller function calls the public Etsy API and fetches all active listing for the specified **ShopId** (provided by the app user).

 4. The **ListingProcessor** lambda function (provided by the app user) is invoked with all active listing if there have been any changes based on the hash.